rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

 Corruption Reporting Project`_ (OCCRP), which does a great job supporting investigative journalism all over the world.

-Czesiek self descriped his work as follows:

-    I'm a hacker at OCCRP, I'm in charge of developing editorial pipeline (newsroom software geared towards investigative jounalist teams; we plan to opensource it after internal testing) and digital security.

 .. figure:: /images/tour_de_hackerspace/sarajevo/sarajevo_occrp_office.jpg
     :target: /images/tour_de_hackerspace/sarajevo/sarajevo_occrp_office.jpg
     :alt: Door to Czesieks office in the OCCRP place